Anasss885/FastAPI-Tasks/README.md

   i.e :  they are Different forms of "Task data", but treated through a common structure , That's polymorphism via inheritance and structure.

   Eventually, we will talk about the Performance of application :
+    Our application leverages efficient data structures like Enums for filtering and SQLModel for structured data modeling, combining the power of Pydantic validation with SQLAlchemy ORM.
+We use relational tables backed by SQLite, with indexed primary key lookups ensuring constant-time access to tasks by ID.
+Pagination is implemented using offset and limit to prevent performance bottlenecks when handling large datasets.
+Each request operates within its own database session, ensuring isolated, performant interactions.
+Overall, the system is well-optimized for small to medium scale and can be scaled further by integrating advanced indexing, caching, or migrating to a more robust database engine like PostgreSQL.